 Table of Contents

-Kazadi played his college football at the University of Tulsa.
+Kazadi played college football at the University of Tulsa.
 After a distinguished career where he earned All-Western Athletic Conference honors and was a semifinalist for the Butkus award, he was drafted by the St. Louis Rams.
-Over the next five years, he would play for the Rams, the Montreal Alouettes of the Canadian Football League (CFL), and the Barcelona Dragons of the World Football League (WFL).
-After a five year playing career, Kazadi began his coaching career.
+Over the next five years, he played for the Rams, the Montreal Alouettes of the Canadian Football League (CFL), and the Barcelona Dragons of the World Football League (WFL).
+After a five year playing career, Kazadi began coaching.

 University of Missouri